Visnes/kagi-liquid-glass/README.md

 # Features

 - Automatic dark and light mode based on what your system is set to
+- Most (if not all) of the different modals, divs, buttons etc. have been skinned
 - You can configure the opaqueness and more at the top of the file
 - Works perfectly on desktop, tablet and mobile phones
 - It refracts what's behind buttons and panels just like liquid glass (kinda)